50 Best cds of 2020 until now

 – Release day: January 24, 2020

-Known by numerous names, such as Hustler, The Fisherman, as well as Bouff Daddy, J Hus is a rap artist, vocalist, as well as songwriter fromLondon His 2nd cd “Big Conspiracy” discovers him attending to jail life, maturation, love, as well as bias in his raps.
-The cd debuted at # 1 on the U.K. Album Charts, making it his very first cd to do so.
+Known by lots of names, such as Hustler, The Fisherman, and also Bouff Daddy, J Hus is a rap artist, vocalist, and also songwriter fromLondon His 2nd cd “Big Conspiracy” discovers him attending to jail life, maturation, love, and also bias in his raps.
+The cd debuted at # 1 on the U.K. Album Charts, making it his initial cd to do so.

 #16 ‘Homegrown’ by Neil Young